 The cost of this program is just $15 for Washington Council of Lawyers members, $20 for public interest and government lawyers, and $25 for the general public & law firm attendees.
 (Join here to receive the discounted member price.)

-Don’t miss this discussion of the Supreme Court term!
+You won’t want to miss this discussion of the Supreme Court term!

 Join and follow the conversation on Twitter using #SCOTUSpress!